This activity is intended for healthcare providers delivering care to women and their families.

 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and The ObG Project.
 Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Postgraduate Institute for Medicine designates this enduring material for a maximum of 0.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.5 contact hours.

 Designated for 0.1 contact hours of pharmacotherapy credit for Advance Practice Registered Nurses.Read Disclaimer & Fine Print

 Macrocytic anemia is defined by a mean corpuscular volume (MCV) >100 fL.
 In simple terms, this means the red blood cells are larger than normal.
 The most common causes of macrocytic anemia are alcoholism, vitamin B12 and folate deficiencies, and medications.
-Vitamin B12 (cobalamin) is a water-soluble vitamin commonly found in fish, meat, and dairy products which is involved in neurologic function, red blood cell production, and as a cofactor for enzymes involved in DNA synthesis and metabolic function.
-Folate (Vitamin B9) is involved as a cofactor for many enzymes involved in DNA synthesis and metabolic function similar to vitamin B12
+Vitamin B12 (cobalamin) is a water-soluble vitamin commonly found in fish, meat, and dairy products.
+It is involved in neurologic function, red blood cell production, and as a cofactor for enzymes involved in DNA synthesis and metabolic function.
+Folate (Vitamin B9) is involved as a cofactor for many enzymes involved in DNA synthesis and metabolic function, similar to vitamin B12

 Lack or Impairment of Absorption